victorsh/ChessMasterSupreme/README.md

 8. [ ] Use React/React-Native to integrate ThreeJS/Aframe with React

 ## Todo
 - !!!
+Fix vulnerabilties
-Fix vulnerabilties; Don't use truffle unpack, too many vulnerabilities
+  - Don't use truffle unpack, too many vulnerabilities
 - (Ropsten)Deploy Token to Test-Net
   - Look into parameter( totalSupply, decimal)
 - Create game logic which incorporates ERC721